swcarpentry/shell-novice/LAYOUT.md

 # Pages

-The `pages/` directory holds the content of the lesson, and must
+The root directory holds the content of the lesson, and must contain:
-contain:

 1.  `Makefile`: contains commands to check, preview, and update the repository.
 Authors should not need to modify this file.